varunsgithub/GPT/README.md

 ============================================================
 GPT Text Generator
 ============================================================
-Enter text to generate 20 tokens.
-Type 'quit' to exit.

 You: The future of artificial intelligence
 GPT: The future of artificial intelligence is not just about making machines smarter,